Transition to Employment

 Queen's is committed to ensuring that all of our Convocation participants - graduates, guests and faculty - experience a day that is enjoyable, as well as memorable.
 If you are a guest with a disability coming to Queen's for a convocation ceremony, please visit the "for Visitors" section for more information for visiting the Queen's campus.

 It is recommended that you arrive as early as possible, and no later than 30 minutes prior to the start of the ceremony.
 Doors open 90 minutes prior to each ceremony.
 Arriving early ensures that you will receive suitable seating before the Procession, which begins 15 minutes prior to the start time.
-If a graduate or a guest attending Convocation has a disability, seating can be reserved by completing an online form (PDF - Office of the University Registrar).
+If a graduate or a guest attending Convocation has a disability, seating can be reserved by completing an online PDF form under the Special Needs section.

 Please note that the Form must be submitted by the graduate on behalf of their guest(s).